 Prescription Weight Loss Medications: Can They Cause Joint Pain?

-• There is no known connection between weight loss medication and joint pain.
+- There is no known connection between weight loss medications, or weight loss in general, and joint pain.
 In fact, there is some belief that weight loss medications may even improve joint pain symptoms.

-Is Joint Pain a Side Effect of Weight Loss Medications?
+Is Joint Pain a Side Effect of Weight Loss?

-Even with all the studies that have been done on weight loss medications, no link has been found between weight loss medications and new or increased joint pain symptoms.
+Even with all the studies that have been done on weight loss medications, no link has been found between weight loss medications (or weight loss in general), and new or increased joint pain symptoms.

 There are a number of patients that find the opposite is actually true.
 Because they’re living in larger bodies, it puts greater strain on their muscles and joints over time.